ncarboni/arthistorydata/docs/modelling.md

 Change to dateTime
 -->

-The date need to be expressed with its datatype (date or dateTime).
+The date needs to be expressed with its datatype (date or dateTime).
 See the [W3C reccomandations](https://www.w3.org/TR/xmlschema-2/#isoformats) for more details.

 ```turtle
 <https://collection.itatti.harvard.edu/resource/work/W00060289/production/timespan>